All guides

 Instilling JTBD mindset through cross-functional team collaboration

-- Employ mind maps, customer journey map, flowcharts, and whiteboard tools to visualize and explore the connections between different jobs and potential solutions.
+• Employ mind maps, user journey map, flowcharts, and whiteboard tools to visualize and explore the connections between different jobs and potential ideas.

 Prioritizing features and functionalities Based on job outcomes